Ever since Valve announced the new portable Steam Deck, gamers want to know if you can run Steam VR games on it. In this guide, we take a look at:

 The power of the Steam Deck is simply not good enough to play AAA games in virtual reality.
 However, we don’t know how optimized the Steam Deck hardware is.

-We do know that the Deck’s processing power is higher than the Oculus Quest 2.
+We do know that the Deck’s processing power is higher than the Meta Quest 2.
 This means (in theory) that all Quest games should be playable on the Steam Deck.
-The Steam game store features a ton of VR games that would be suitable for the Oculus Quest 2, but not available for that hardware.
+The Steam game store features a ton of VR games that would be suitable for the Meta Quest, but not available for that hardware.